earthbucks/nutorch/README.md

 ## Garbage Collection

-After installing the plugin, may want to lengthen the garbage collection interval in your nushell settings:
+After installing the plugin, you may want to lengthen the garbage collection interval in your nushell settings:

 ```nu